daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 You do not have automatic replacement of unhealthy nodes if you are using self-managed.

-### Managed scaling
+### ASG capacity providers

+When you use EC2 instances for your capacity, you use ASGs to manage the EC2 instances registered to their clusters.
+Auto Scaling helps ensure that you have the correct number of EC2 instances available to handle the application load.

-You can use the managed scaling feature to have Amazon ECS manage the scale-in and scale-out actions of the Auto Scaling group.
+You can use the managed scaling feature to have Amazon ECS manage the scale-in and scale-out actions of the ASG.

-### Capacity providers

-ECS capacity providers are a built-in feature that helps you launch EC2 capacity on fly.
-When application containers need to run, the capacity provider provisions as many EC2 hosts as necessary.

 ## Amazon Elastic Kubernetes Service (EKS)